-- In the absence or disability of the on stream Director he/she may designate an assistant from the existing Board of Directors to perform the duties and exercise the powers of that position.
-Otherwise, the next term director shall assume control, failing this the previous term director shall assume control.
-In the event that all three (3) directors are absent or disabled the control of the Endowment Fund shall fall to the Dean of Mathematics.
+- In the absence or disability of the on term Director they may designate an assistant from the existing Board of Directors to perform the duties and exercise the powers of that position subject to retroactive ratification by the Board of Directors.
+Otherwise, the most recent off term director shall assume control, failing this the off term director before that director shall assume control.
+In the event that all three (3) directors are absent or disabled any director may call a meeting of the board of Directors to appoint a new Executive Director, either temporarily or for the remainder of the on term director’s term.
+If all else fails the control of the Endowment Fund shall fall to the Dean of Mathematics.

 - The Secretary shall give or cause to be given all notices required to be given by the Endowment Fund, shall be custodian of the Endowment Fund logo and all minutes of the meetings of the Endowment Fund and shall have such other powers and duties as may from time to time be assigned to him or her by the Board of Directors.

 6. Funding Sources

 - Initially, the VSC was a student donation to the Endowment Fund of $31.42 (10 pi) and is included on the undergraduate mathematics fee statement.

 - The student donation may be indexed up to the Government of Canada's rate of inflation (Consumer Price Index) every Year, subject to the Board of Directors approval.

 - Any change in the level of the VSC, apart from those listed above, requires a separate simple majority vote in favour by each of the Board of Directors, the Funding Council, and the Membership of the Endowment Fund.